Chart Color Schemes

 Population growth drivers in Dundas Valley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the Dundas Valley statistical area's population is estimated at around 6438 as of November 2025.
-This reflects an increase of 563 people (9.6%) since the 2021 Census, which reported a population of 5875 people.
-The change is inferred from the resident population of 6093 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 30 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3556 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Dundas Valley's 9.6% growth since the 2021 census exceeded the state's (7.6%) and the metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Dundas Valley is estimated at around 6,441 people.
+This reflects an increase of 566 people since the 2021 Census, which reported a population of 5,875 people.
+The change is inferred from AreaSearch's resident population estimate of 6,093 following examination of the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,558 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Dundas Valley's growth of 9.6% since the 2021 census exceeded both the state average of 7.8% and Greater Sydney's growth rate.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods in the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a significant population increase in the top quartile of Australian statistical areas is forecast, with the Dundas Valley expected to expand by 1547 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, the suburb is forecasted to experience significant population growth, expanding by 1,544 persons to reach approximately 8,009 people by 2041, reflecting an increase of 18.9% in total over the 17 years.

 Frequently Asked Questions - Population